museelectronicinstruments/zen_flute/README.md

 # zen_flute
+This repository holds copies of firmware programs usable in the Zen Flute and graphical user interface programs for modifying the sounds and operation of the Zen flute.
+The Zen flute is a musical instrument that controls pitch using a "whistle interface" which does not require whistling (but is a bit like whistling) and fairly intuitive.
+Really it's pretty hard to explain.
+More information is at www.museelectronicinstruments.com.

 FACTORY PROGRAMS
 moogmodelzen: moog type synthesizer firmware for the zen flute hardware (www.museelectronicinstruments.com) using the teensy audio library.
 This is what arrives when the Zen flute is shipped.